Who What Where Now

-Who: Who the characters are what relationship they have to each other.
+Who: Who the characters are and what relationship they have to each other.

-These can be done in any order and they don’t have to be done all at once straight away.
+These can be done in any order and they don’t have to be done straight away.

 They can also be done to increasing depth as the scene goes on.
 For instance the “who” isn’t just over in one line, who the characters are and what their relationship is like is something that is endlessly interesting and we should always be exploring that.
 Think Romeo and Juliet.

 There are various ways to achieve this in a scene.
-It can be thought up and said out loud, but it can also be discovered in the moment.
+It can be thought up and said out loud, but it can also be discovered in the moment through movement and emotions.

 Canadian Who What Where